Shooting Star (XG song)

-"Shooting Star" is a song by Japanese girl group XG.
+"Shooting Star" is a song by Japanese vocal group XG.
 It was released as a single on January 25, 2023, by Xgalx.
 A music video was released on the same day.

 Background and release

-On January 25, 2023, XG released "Shooting Star", featuring the B-side "Left Right" A music video for "Shooting Star" was released on the same day.
+On January 25, 2023, XG released "Shooting Star", featuring the B-side "Left Right".
+A music video for "Shooting Star" was released on the same day.

 Composition

 Rolling Stone India described "Shooting Star" as "a dreamy pop groove" and "a bass-driven hip-hop track with trap influences" with "a unique sound of bells running all through."

 In an interview with BuzzFeed, Harvey stated that the single "aim to convey the significance of staying true to oneself."
 In NME, Cocona similarly stated that the singles represented ideas like "trust yourself and be what you want to be" and "the desire to push forward without being influenced by others, and to stay determined."

 Remix

 On April 7, 2023, XG released a remix of "Shooting Star" featuring a verse from Rico Nasty.